GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 Build a contacts manager web application with Express and PostgreSQL.

 Part of the application has already been built for you.
 Your job is to take it to completion.
+Use the [mockups](#mockups) to guide your design.

 If you haven't used a contacts manager like the Contacts app or [Google Contacts](https://www.google.com/contacts/), the idea is simple: it is a place to store your contacts (people you know) along with basic information about them: name, email, phone number, address, job title, etc.

 Complete as many of the specs that you can.
 They are broken down into different sections, but you don't have to complete these sections in the sequence given.

-When you are done building your application, make a 10-15 minute screencast explaining your code.
-See the [Screencast](#screencast) section of the specs for more detail.

-TODO: link to scaffold
+### Getting Started

+Download the starter code zip file and unpack it.
+You'll need to create your own repo on GitHub to store your project code.
+Use the repository you create as your artifact.

+Follow [this link][starter-code-zip] to the hosted zip file, then click the Download (down arrow) button in the top right to download the file.

+When you start out, you will encounter errors.
+You'll have to fix these errors to get the server running.

+### Tools Used

+The application uses [Express](https://expressjs.com/) for the web server and [PostgreSQL](https://www.postgresql.org/) for the database.
+In addition, it uses [EJS templates](http://www.embeddedjs.com/) for view rendering and [nodemon](https://nodemon.io/) to run & automatically restart your development server.

+You are free to use additional npm packages if you see fit.
+If you choose to use a package, however, be expected to know and explain how it works.

 ## Context